-Put your e-commerce site to the top with the following steps.
-Avoid common pitfalls and end the period of losing clicks, that drive you on losing sales.
+Put your e-commerce site at the top with the following steps.
+Avoid common pitfalls and end the period of losing clicks, that drive you to lose sales.

-Before anything else, in order to setup your store, you need to have a domain name, web hosting, and a SSL certificate.
+Before anything else, in order to set up your store, you need to have a domain name, web hosting, and an SSL certificate.
 You can read more at WPBeginner.
 Before opening your e-shop, add:

 - error page 404

 - and index your site at Google Webmasters

 In case you feel that all these sounds like an alien language, then reach out to an eShop Expert at IdeaDeco.